stan-dev/design-docs/designs/0003-parallel_autodiff.md

 Requirements for parallel reverse mode autodiff during forward sweep ad tape creation:
-- independent chunks of work can be reordered (no more unique topological sort of operations)
+- possibility to dispatch work to the Intel TBB task scheduler.
+This requires that independent chunks of work can be reordered (no more unique topological sort of operations).
 - possibility to create parts of the ad tape in different processes
-- actual chunking of independent tasks should be variable (to allow the Intel TBB to control it)
+- actual chunking of independent tasks should be variable (to allow the Intel TBB to control work chunk size according to CPU load)

 Post-conditions:
 - the reverse mode sweeps will produce the same partials, but numerical difference attributed to floating point arithmetic reorderings are admissible
-- after parallel execution of independent chunks, the independent chunks shall be stitched together to form again a single large tape and alternative approach is to avoid the stitching and instead grow a tree like structure which stores the information as to what parts of the independent chunks belong together.
+- after parallel execution of independent chunks, the independent chunks shall be merged together to form again a single large tape.
+  An alternative approach is to avoid the stitching and instead grow a tree like structure which stores the information as to which independent chunks belong together in what order.
 For the reasons given in the rationale and alternatives section, the suggestion here is to go for now with the merging approach.

 A graphical representation of the parallel forward sweep is shown